DanielaCabiddu/EWOPE/README.md

 The code is tested on different Operating Systems (MacOS, Linux and Windows).

-Referring to examples, execution script and data are related to synthetical scenarios or real case studies.

 ## Clone
 We provide the commands to install EWoPe.
 The repository includes some submodules necessary to make the code work.
 Please, clone it recursively: